openworm/org.geppetto.docs/source/widgets.rst

 Creating a Widget
 =================

+ A template for new widgets is available inside /org.geppetto.frontend/src/main/webapp/js/widgets/template.
+In the template the widget is called WIDGETNAME.
+Search for WIDGETNAME inside /org.geppetto.frontend/src/main/webapp/js/widgets/ to easily find the places that need to be changed to add a new widget.

 This tutorial will describe the steps needed start creating your own Geppetto Widget.
 To begin, you will want to set up a specific file and folder structure.
 Let’s say you are interested in creating a Geppetto Widget that can plot one or multiple Simulation Variables values in a chart.
 For example, let’s call it a “Chart” Widget.
 The first step would be to create the folder structure, which consists of a parent folder named after the Widget and multiple folders inside it for the controllers and vendor libraries.
 Your folder structure should look something like this: ::

  /chart